sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

     **SinPowerResize**

-    SinPowResize is designed for downsampling and can also be used as a convolution filter.
+    SinPowerResize is designed for downsampling and can also be used as a convolution filter.
     It is easier to adjust with a single control parameter.

     ``p`` Controls the sharpness.
 Optimal range: 2.5 to 3.5.
 Where 2.5 is very sharp and 3.0+